ibexa/documentation-user/docs/content_management/collaborative_editing.md

 #### Real-time collaboration Terms of Service changes

 Real-Time Collaboration service is only available after accepting its Terms and Conditions.
-When Ibexa releases a new version of this document, you will see a notification in content edit forms that the new version must be accepted before the appointed deadline.
+When [[= product_name_base =]] releases a new version of this document, you will see a notification in content edit forms that the new version must be accepted before the appointed deadline.

 If not done in that time, the Real-Time Collaboration service will be disabled until the latest Terms and Conditions are accepted.